-Both the SX50 and the D7000 have been discontinued, but can regularly be found used on eBay.
+Both the SX50 and the D7000 have been discontinued, but can regularly be found used on ebay.
 The D7000 was replaced by the Nikon D7100, while the SX50 was followed by the Canon SX60.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon SX50 Manual (free pdf) or the online Nikon D7000 Manual.
+Further information on the features and operation of the SX50 and D7000 can be found, respectively, in the Canon SX50 Manual (free pdf) or the online Nikon D7000 Manual.

 So what is the bottom line?
 Which of the two cameras – the Canon SX50 or the Nikon D7000 – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.